Arch Capital Group Ltd. (ACGL) Stock Price and Analyst Predictions

 Many brokerage firms have already submitted their reports for ACGL stocks, with Morgan Stanley repeating the rating for ACGL by listing it as a “Overweight.”
 The predicted price for ACGL in the upcoming period, according to Morgan Stanley is $92 based on the research report published on June 20th of the current year 2023.

-Volatility was left at 1.97%, however, over the last 30 days, the volatility rate increased by 1.75%, as shares sank -2.35% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +4.54% upper at present.
+Volatility was left at 1.70%, however, over the last 30 days, the volatility rate increased by 1.84%, as shares surge +0.20% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.27% upper at present.

 Insider Trading